cblevins/mtp2016/assignments.md

 **Final Project (25%)**

 In small groups of three to four, students will design their own spatial history projects related to the history of Rutgers University.
-Students will identify a research question to ask about some spatial dimension of the university’s past, gather and analyze evidence to answer that question, and present their findings in an online exhibit. *Due by the beginning of class on Wednesday, April 27th.*
+Students will identify a research question to ask about some spatial dimension of the university’s past, gather and analyze evidence to answer that question, and present their findings in an online exhibit. *Final Project and group evaluations due by Tuesday, May 3rd, 11:59PM*